nkia-christoph/qmk_firmware/users/rumlyne/readme.md

-This is not quite the Aus Der Neo Welt (From The Neo World) layout (http://www.adnw.de/) but an ortho, thumb keys and programmer friendly adaptation based on the BuT variant I called Progammer BUX.
+This is not quite the Aus Der Neo Welt (From The Neo World) layout (http://www.adnw.de/) but an ortho, thumb keys and hopefully programmer friendly adaptation based on the BuT variant I called Progammer BUX.
+It's goal is it to alleviate and support general office and programming workloads.

 Attention!
-This layout is NOT a result of the ADNW method although I plan to look into this in the future.
+This layout is NOT a direct result of the ADNW method although I'm looking into it for a future revision.

-The general idea is to make it as compatible as possible by providing translation layers for the multiple german & english layouts out there meaning that you won't have to change the layout settings in your OS.